rupeshs/fastsdcpu/Readme.md

 ![FastSD CPU running on Mac](https://raw.githubusercontent.com/rupeshs/fastsdcpu/main/docs/images/fastsdcpu-mac-gui.jpg)

-#### Installation
+:exclamation:__Ensure that you have Python 3.9 or 3.10 or 3.11 version installed.__

-Ensure that you have Python 3.9 or 3.10 or 3.11 version installed.
+Run the following commands to install FastSD CPU on Mac :

-- Clone/download this repo
+- Clone/download this repo or download [release](https://github.com/rupeshs/fastsdcpu/releases).
 - In the terminal, enter into fastsdcpu directory
 - Run the following command